Nevermore520/NeuronTools/CPP/src_vectorization/README.md

 ## Output File format
 Encoding: ASCII text<br/>
 First line contains 2 number specify the size of the distance matrix.
-The rest file is a M by M matrix, which is the distance matrix.
+The rest file is an M by M matrix, which is the distance matrix.